cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

 and thus reducing the attack surface considerably.
 There are other ways on how to achieve that like [teleport](https://goteleport.com/) or similar, but the FIDO2 set-up does not need any additional infrastructure and is a drop-in replacement for your current keys.

+Recently, I stumbled upon an exciting discovery that I'm eager to share with you.
+Did you know that you can use any [FIDO2](https://en.wikipedia.org/wiki/FIDO_Alliance#FIDO2) hardware key, like a
+[Yubikey](https://www.yubico.com/products/yubikey-5-overview/), [Nitrokey](https://www.nitrokey.com/de), [Solokey](https://solokeys.com/), [Trezor](https://trezor.io/learn/a/what-is-fido2), etc., as a hardware OpenSSH key?
+This setup eliminates the need to store private keys on your devices, significantly reducing the attack surface.
+While there are other ways to achieve this, such as [teleport](https://goteleport.com/) or similar, the FIDO2 setup is a drop-in replacement for your current keys and requires no additional infrastructure.

 ## Create the OpenSSH key on the FIDO2 hardware key

 Below, I will show how to create the OpenSSH key on the FIDO2 hardware key using a nitrokey and the `nitropy` command line interface.
 I tested the